 The foaming action means the fine spray mist produced by other nozzles when they are used at high flow rates, is virtually non-existent, significantly reducing spray drift.

 This enables faster, safer and more cost-effective application of softwashing chemicals.

 As with any trade or profession there are a lot of "wrinkles" you'll pick up with experience.
 It's important to be be clear on what product you need to use, for what purpose, to treat what type of biological growths, the needs of a particular contract, and so on.

 For example, the best practices for softwashing large commercial buildings can differ from those for softwashing small domestic properties.

 And of course it's of critical importance to set your prices to sell.
 That's why we wrote and published a free guide to help you price contracts just right – so your customers say Yes! to your quote.

-We offer the information on this page purely as a service to help guide contractors who are starting out in softwashing.
+We offer the information on this page as a service for contractors who are starting out in soft washing.

-The softwashing equipment companies we've listed below are very friendly, helpful and knowledgeable.
-They will answer your questions about the best softwashing equipment to buy for your particular purposes and intended market, quote you prices and so on.
+These soft washing equipment companies are very friendly, helpful and knowledgeable.
+They will answer your questions about the best soft washing equipment to buy for your particular purposes and intended market, quote you prices, and so on.